OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 *Example:*

-We can imagine an web application that receive and use the information coming a user like the firstname/lastname/birthdate/email/SSN to create a profile into an HR system via a request to this HR system.
+ > We can imagine an web application that receive and use the information coming a user like the firstname/lastname/birthdate/... to create a profile into an HR system via a request to this HR system.

-Basically, the user cannot reach the HR system directly but if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.
+ > Basically, the user cannot reach the HR system directly but if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.

-The user use the web application as a proxy to the HR system, jumping accross the different networks in which the web application and the HR system are located.
+ > The user use the web application as a proxy to the HR system, jumping accross the different networks in which the web application and the HR system are located.

+Whitelist approach can be used here because the application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
+So, the goal here is to ensure that every call is targeted to one of the identified and trusted applications.

 ## Available protections